rune-rs/rune/book/src/4_6_template_strings.md

 # Template strings

-If you've been paying attention on previous sections you might have seen a rather odd looking syntax like `` `Hello {name}` ``.

-These are called *template strings*, and allow the programmer to conveniently build strings using variables from the environment.
+If you've been paying attention on previous sections you might have seen odd looking strings like `` `Hello {name}` ``.
+These are called *template strings*, and allow use to conveniently build strings using variables from the environment.

 ```rust,noplaypen
 {{#include ../../scripts/book/4_6/basic_template.rn}}